davidgasquez/handbook/content/random.md

 ## Reducing Environmental Impact

-- Donating to birth control projects.
+- Reduce, Reuse, Recycle.
+In that order.
-- Eating local to reduce costs of transportation.
+- Eat local to reduce costs of transportation.
-- Investing in new tech.
+- Invest in new tech.
 Tech will be able to create new solutions (and new problems too).
-- Donating to renewable energies projects.
+- Donate to renewable energies projects.
-- Insulating your house.
+- Insulate your house.
-- Using GMOs.
+- Use GMOs.
-- Voting with your wallet by buying environmentally conscious things from environmentally conscious and if possible, local companies.
+- Vote with your wallet by buy environmentally conscious things from environmentally conscious and if possible, local companies.
-- Opting for long lasting products over ones you will have to replace quickly.
+- Opt for long lasting products over ones you will have to replace quickly.
-- Avoiding plastic products.
+- Avoid plastic products.
-- Planting plants and creating gardens!
+- Plant plants and create gardens!
 Donate to organizations that save (better than planting new) trees.
-- Reducing meat consumption.
+- Reduce meat consumption.
+- Donate to birth control projects.
+- Systemic problems need systemic solutions.
+We can't get there if everyone thinks they already "did their part" (turning off light switches, turning the thermostat down a degree, paper/metal straws, sorting recycling).

 ## Annual Review List